 The Engadine valley is one of the deepest in Europe, surrounded by the Swiss Alps, and is still only accessible via train (you drive your car onto the train!), and thanks to this inaccessibility the local culture and heritage is very well preserved.

-A Warm Relaxing Bath – Budapest, Hungary
+Warm Relaxing Bath in Budapest Hungary

 Magic & Culture – Tromsø, Norway

 Perhaps it’s the eery northern lights, or the quiet forests, or the red sun at noon – whatever it is, there is a unique atmosphere in the north.

-The Sami people are the indegenous people of Scandinavia who inhabitate the north.
-They have their own language, culture, flag and traditions.
+The Sami people are the indigenous people of Scandinavia who inhabit the north.

-In Tromsø in February, there is a weeklong event called “Sami week”, where you can get an insight into their culture, check out the reindeer racing, lasso-throwing championship and other cultural Sami events, buy traditional handicrafts etc.
+In Tromsø in February, there is a week long event called “Sami week”, where you can get an insight into their culture, check out the reindeer racing, lasso-throwing championship and other cultural Sami events, buy traditional handicrafts etc.